phorust/personal-site-2017/_posts/2016-02-05-firstpost.markdown

 "Finishing" this site marks the end of a couple months of coding block and a half year of engineering and over engineering, and with that comes the signature mix of pride and exhausted relief coding never fails to deliver.

+The plan is to write a lot more, on things I've been thinking about a lot.
 I'll leave you all with this thought that popped into my head while writing this at my usual mental peak of well past midnight:

 <p class='pullquote'><i>Never mistake the presence of words on a page for importance.</i></p>

+Talk to you all soon,

 &mdash; Kevin